Home

 Competitive Advantage

-In deep-tech markets (cybersecurity, AI, DevOps), the founder's LinkedIn profile is a hiring and credibility filter.
-A strong profile:
+In deep-tech markets (cybersecurity, AI, DevOps), the founder’s LinkedIn profile is a hiring and credibility filter.
+A strong profile makes top talent more likely to apply, makes investors more confident before first calls, makes customers more willing to take meetings, and attracts speaking opportunities and partnerships.

 Time Value